luisrock/learndash-image-taxonomify/readme.txt

 = Have feedback or a feature request? =

-* We are open to your suggestions and feedback.
+We are open to your suggestions and feedback.
 Thank you for using or trying out one of our plugins!
 Just drop us an email with your suggestion.

 == Screenshots ==
+1. Image Taxonomify example
-1. Image Taxonomify on the grid
+2. Image Taxonomify on the grid
 2. Admin settings page

 == Changelog ==